aunrela/Aunberean/README.md

 Shows select buffs above the health bar and all debuffs bellow.

-Shows when max hp has been reduced with a hashed out portion.
+Shows when max hp/stamina/mana has been reduced with a hashed out portion.

 Hold control to move and resize.